ddc-java-15/reminder-buddy/docs/index.md

 ## Summary

-This application is a tool to help people build cognition using a normal part of phone usage.
-Reminders will be used to build memory by the user creating a flash-card with words, pictures, song, etc... that will assist people in reminding themselves through a connection in the brain.
+This application is a tool to help people build cognition via the user creating a representative flash-card.
+The flash cards will use memory enhancing techniques that assist individuals in reminding themselves through deeper connections in the brain.
+Cognitive memory techniques include...
+* Spaced-repetition goes hand-in-hand with the tool being used in this application: flash-cards, distributed over time will not only embed knowledge, but increase capacity for the future.
+* Mnemonics and acronyms; Mnemonics is the study and development of systems for improving and assisting memory (Oxford Languages, 2020).
+A specific example of mnemonic design would be the solar system being referenced as the fingers on your hand.
+An example of an acronym would be PEMDAS, "Please excuse my dear aunt sally" used widely in the math world to recall the order-of-operations.
+* Rhymes with meaning; these have to come from your own head, not to say that you can't reference a song, but rather it has to have value to you.
+The closer it is to your own thoughts, the stronger the connection in the brain.

 ## Intended users